SheepDogInc/sheepdog-visual-styles/README.md

 2. In your application or site-wide templates directory, add a template named `visual_styles/base.html`.
 This template must contain the stylesheets and javascript that are common to all pages on the site, and sufficient to display the registered components.
-In most cases, you can get away with just extending your site base template and making defining a "content" block inside of the body.
+Additionally, it will need to contain a `scripts` block for javascript, a `styles` block for CSS, and a `content` block for the HTML content.
+In most cases, you can get away with just extending your site base template and defining the required blocks.
 3. Include `visual_styles.urls` in your urlconf.
 4. If you would like to regenerate example bootstrap widgets, add a `BOOTSTRAP_DOC_DIRECTORY` setting which contains the location of your